 Crypto assets, not currencies

 The holy grail for any crypto asset is ultimately replacing, absorbing, and becoming the settlement layer of all global transfer of value.
 This was Bitcoin's original goal in response to the bail outs of the Global Financial Crisis in 2008.
 Obviously, this goal is audacious, brave, and unlikely anytime soon, but ultimately what I think will happen when operating on a timeline that spans generations.
 In the short term to medium term though, I think that referring to everything happening in the crypto ecosystem as "cryptocurrencies" allows negative attention, regulators, and politicians to paint with a broad brush.
 Don't get me wrong, BTC is still king and the entire market reacts to, and is largely predicated on, it's support.
-But there are burgeoning ecosystems that I think will continue to reduce their correlation to BTC in the long run (Ethereum and everything it enables from NFTs to DeFi to DAOs).
+But there are burgeoning ecosystems that I think will continue to reduce their correlation to BTC in the long run (Ethereum, Solana and everything they enable from NFTs to DeFi to DAOs).

 Scanning the best data provider in the space, Messari, will give you a glimpse at the ever-growing ecosystem.
 Smart Contract Platforms, DeFi, Web3, Decentralized Exchanges, Data Management, Gaming, and a few others are the sectors that you can sort by (along with creating your own screeners and watch lists for free).
 DAOs and NFTs are two more massive segments that are still in the earliest stages of development while still having their fingerprints interconnected across the ecosystem as a whole.
-If you think of the entire industry broadly as a new computing and value transfer paradigm that fundamentally changes how we'll interact online in the next few decades, enabled by blockchains DSL (distributed ledger technology), then labeling everything as a "cryptocurrency" is intellectually dishonest.
+If you think of the entire industry broadly as a new computing and value transfer paradigm that fundamentally changes how we'll interact online in the next few decades, enabled by blockchains DLT (distributed ledger technology), then labeling everything as a "cryptocurrency" is intellectually dishonest.

 Again, I currently fundamentally believe global value will eventually be settled on one of BTC or more likely ETH and these things are important long-term goals!
 But this is all still so early, and I think being solely focused on the monetary implications, that could not play out for decades, is missing the forest for the trees.